An Interview With ...

 Influencer, Bodo Breg

-Man-about-town, Personal Stylist to the good and great of Amsterdam and Canal House Ambassador, Bodo Breg, gives us an insight into this stylish city ...
+Personal Stylist to the good and great of Amsterdam and Canal House Ambassador, Bodo Breg shares his personal insights on this wonderful city ...

 Bodo, tell us a bit about you and what you do for a living ...